 The first half of the game, the Legends were out rebounded.
 They were at times careless with the ball.
 Defensively they seemed uninterested.
 Tiki Mayben even said, “this is their show man, I’m just here.”
 Mind you this was as the Soldiers were driving the ball to the basket.
 Where was the effort, the hustle, the drive?
 The Soldiers showed more intensity, boxed out players, and overall had a higher team morale.
 The Legends were lucky they were only down by 6!
 If they were going to make a comeback extreme measures would be needed.

 It seems that the Legends needed a bit of doctoring to get back into shape.
-And players always need to be aware of injuries, diseases, and health concerns, such as pilonidal surgery, which may not be as well known as an ACL or MCL injury on the basketball court, but is just as important.
+And players always need to be aware of injuries, diseases, and health concerns, such as pilonidal care, which may not be as well known as an ACL or MCL injury on the basketball court, but is just as important.

 Changes were in fact made.
 There was the absence of Mayben for the rest of the game to start, certainly an extreme measure to take but the team worked together and showed far more drive even with this adjustment.
 DeAndre Thomas was in serious foul trouble during the third quarter.
 He had 5 total and it was still early.
 Lloyd Johnson’s quick feet created turnovers and he started hitting 3s.
 He made 4 of his 9 attempts overall.
 The Legends were making their comeback and the Soldiers couldn’t come up with enough answers.
 The Legends were matching all of the Soldiers buckets and adding some of their own to the equation.
 No super fancy dunking here, just making sure the points landed on the board.
 FIRST AND ONLY PRIORITY!